Please scroll down to find out more about some of the projects I am working on:

 Incontinence, which is the involuntary loss of urine or faeces, significantly impacts upon the quality of life of people who experience the condition and those who care for them.
 Knowledge of incontinence is rare in many low- and middle-income countries, and therefore support for individuals with the condition is often lacking.
 Incontinence affects people of all genders at any stage of life, such as childhood, adolescence, pregnancy, the perimenopause and into old age.
 Incontinence can impact people’s physical and mental health, hygiene, and needs for practical and accessible WASH infrastructure.

-I am currently supporting a project led by Oxfam GB and HelpAge International on ‘Improving the lives of older people – Understanding barriers to inclusion of older people with incontinence in humanitarian WASH programming‘, in Malawi and Ethiopia, due for completion in December 2021.
-My role in this project to date has been to support the team to gain ethical approval from institutions in Malawi and Ethiopia, and has recently expanded to supporting remote fieldwork between August and September 2021 in humanitarian settings in both countries, bringing new learnings around working with colleagues across the world to collect data without travelling during COVID-19.
+I recently supported a project led by Oxfam GB and HelpAge International on ‘Improving the lives of older people – Understanding barriers to inclusion of older people with incontinence in humanitarian WASH programming‘, in Malawi and Ethiopia.
+I supported the team to gain ethical approval from institutions in Malawi and Ethiopia, and was involved in conducting remote fieldwork between August and September 2021 in humanitarian settings in both countries, bringing new learnings around working with colleagues across the world to collect data without travelling during COVID-19.
+A journal paper on the experiences of doing this fieldwork is currently under review.
+I also participated in a reflection workshop in the UK in January 2022.
 I have been involved in the writing of various publications on incontinence in WASH.
 As part of a multidisciplinary team, I have contributed to Guidance on supporting people with incontinence in humanitarian and low- and middle-income contexts, and a Frontiers of Sanitation published through the Sanitation Learning Hub, compiling case studies of why addressing the needs of people with incontinence is important, and highlighting effective methodologies to work with people with incontinence in order to meet their needs.

 Progress towards achieving the rights of girls across the world has been put under threat by the COVID-19.
-I am currently supporting Save the Children USA and Save the Children UK’s Girls Advocacy Working Group to conduct desk-based research for and to develop their flagship Global Girlhood report, due for publication in October 2021.
-This project will assess how key metrics on adolescent girls’ health, protection and education have changed positively or negatively as a result of the COVID-19 pandemic.
+I supported Save the Children USA and Save the Children UK’s Girls Advocacy Working Group to conduct desk-based research for and to develop their flagship Global Girlhood report, Girls Rights in Crisis, released in October 2021.
+This project assessed how key metrics on adolescent girls’ health, protection and education have changed positively or negatively as a result of the COVID-19 pandemic.

 The COVID-19 pandemic has affected all aspects of life, including the ways in which non-governmental organisations working in the global South are operating their programmes.
 I worked with the International Disability and Development Consortium to produce a report, ‘Adjust and Respond: the experience of organisations working with people with disabilities in adapting to the COVID-19 pandemic’.
 This report was based on findings from a survey about their member organisations’ experiences of adapting to the ongoing COVID-19 pandemic and responding to the challenges it brings.
 This project was conducted as part of the UN Partnership on the Rights of Persons with Disabilities initiative and it is envisaged that the work will feed into work by UN entities.
 You can read a blog about the process of developing the questions for the survey and the lessons learned from this experience here.
 The report was launched at the United Nations Conference of State Parties at a side event in June 2021.